KevinVitale/Frinkiac/README.md

 github "KevinVitale/Frinkiac"
 ```

-## Frinkiac
+## Overview
 This is a passion project that merges two things I :heart: very much: [Frinkiac][1] & Swift.
+It provides an iOS & macOS framework, `Frinkiac`; iOS components, such as [`FrameSearchController`](Frinkiac/FrameSearchController.swift); and a macOS application demonstrating how to use `Frinkiac` directly.

 > _Learn who is behind [frinkiac.com][1], what it **is**, and how it works [here](https://langui.sh/2016/02/02/frinkiac-the-simpsons-screenshot-search-engine/)._